By the end of this section, you will be able to:

 The reality is that aspects of each idea are probably correct.
 In fact, one study suggests that although genetics seem to be in control of the level of intelligence, the environmental influences provide both stability and change to trigger manifestation of cognitive abilities (Bartels, Rietveld, Van Baal, & Boomsma, 2002).
 Certainly, there are behaviors that support the development of intelligence, but the genetic component of high intelligence should not be ignored.
 As with all heritable traits, however, it is not always possible to isolate how and when high intelligence is passed on to the next generation.

 The debate around the foundations and influences on intelligence exploded in 1969, when an educational psychologist named Arthur Jensen published the article “How Much Can We Boost I.Q. and Achievement” in the Harvard Educational Review.
 Jensen had administered IQ tests to diverse groups of students, and his results led him to the conclusion that IQ is determined by genetics.
 He also posited that intelligence was made up of two types of abilities: Level I and Level II.
 In his theory, Level I is responsible for rote memorization, whereas Level II is responsible for conceptual and analytical abilities.
 According to his findings, Level I remained consistent among the human race.
 Level II, however, exhibited differences among ethnic groups (Modgil & Routledge, 1987).
-Jensen’s most controversial conclusion was that Level II intelligence is prevalent among Asians, then Caucasians, then African Americans.
+Jensen’s most controversial conclusion was that Level II intelligence is prevalent among Asian people, then White people, then Black people.
 Robert Williams was among those who called out racial bias in Jensen’s results (Williams, 1970).

 Obviously, Jensen’s interpretation of his own data caused an intense response in a nation that continued to grapple with the effects of racism (Fox, 2012).
+While even some who took issue with Jensen's findings indicated that they did not detect overt racism in his work, Jensen himself made a number of racist statements during an interview with a White nationalist publication, American Renaissance.
+He indicated his belief that many Black people were not "educable up to a level for which there’s any economic demand," while also having a higher birth rate than other groups, which would lead to a shift in population and a deterioration of the nation (Taylor, 1992).
 However, Jensen’s ideas were not solitary or unique; rather, they represented one of many examples of psychologists asserting racial differences in IQ and cognitive ability.
 In fact, Rushton and Jensen (2005) reviewed three decades worth of research on the relationship between race and cognitive ability.
 Jensen’s belief in the inherited nature of intelligence and the validity of the IQ test to be the truest measure of intelligence are at the core of his conclusions.
-If, however, you believe that intelligence is more than Levels I and II, or that IQ tests do not control for socioeconomic and cultural differences among people, then perhaps you can dismiss Jensen’s conclusions as a single window that looks out on the complicated and varied landscape of human intelligence.

-In a related story, parents of African American students filed a case against the State of California in 1979, because they believed that the testing method used to identify students with learning disabilities was culturally unfair as the tests were normed and standardized using white children (Larry P. v.
+In a related story, parents of African American students filed a case against the State of California in 1979, because they believed that the testing method used to identify students with learning disabilities was culturally unfair as the tests were normed and standardized using White children (Larry P. v.
 Riles).
-The testing method used by the state disproportionately identified African American children as mentally retarded.
-This resulted in many students being incorrectly classified as “mentally retarded.”
+The testing method used by the state disproportionately identified African American children as “mentally retarded," which resulted in many students being incorrectly classified.
 According to a summary of the case, Larry P. v.
 Riles:

 Once again, the limitations of intelligence testing were revealed.